linndfors/Text-summarization/README.md

 # LSA based extractive text summarization

 ## What is it?
+This is **LSA based Extractive Text Summarization project**.
+You can use it to extract n most important sentences from the given text.
+The algorithms behind it - **TF-IDF** for text vectorization and **Singular Value Decomposition** to extract the most important information from the matrix.
+If you want to find out more about these approaches - check **Literature Overview**.

 ## How to use it?
 ### To run the project via terminal: